singingwolfboy/netlify-home/_docs/redirects.md

 ## Proxying

-Just like you can rewrite paths like `/*` to `/index.html`, you can also setup rules to let parts of your site proxy to external services.
-Lets say you need to communicate from a Single Page App with an API on https://api.example.com that doesn't support CORS request.
+Just like you can rewrite paths like `/*` to `/index.html`, you can also set up rules to let parts of your site proxy to external services.
+Let's say you need to communicate from a Single Page App with an API on https://api.example.com that doesn't support CORS request.
 The following rule will let you use /api/ from your JavaScript client:

     /api/*  https://api.example.com/:splat  200